International Studies MAIS Handbook

 Focus Requirements (18 credits)

-Students are required to complete two of the following three focus areas, with a minimum of 9 credits and 3 classes in each focus.
+Students are required to complete two of the following three focus areas, with a minimum of 3 classes in each focus.
 The courses in these foci are selected from among those offered by the Jackson School, social science departments, or professional schools.
 All courses should be at the 400 level or above, and must be approved by the GPC or GPA.
 Students who choose the IS field focus are required to take one of the four Jackson School Foundational Field Seminars.
 Students who are pursuing a concurrent degree will automatically choose the Professional Focus as one of their specializations.
 A maximum of 3 courses from professional schools can be counted toward satisfying focus requirements.

 Regional or Area Studies Focus